chiku/hotspots/README.markdown

 Dependencies
 ------------

 This script depends on ruby.
-The ruby executable should be in your execution path for the script to run.
+Obviously it also depends on git.
+Ruby and git executables should be in your execution path for the script to run.

 Syntax
 ------